Mendocino County is named for Antonio de Mandoza, who was a Viceroy of Spain.

 Contractor: Joe Moura Construction

 Description: The building faces west and is a one story green colored structure.
-The building is located in the center of the city.
-The west front of the rectangular shaped has a wide projecting porch at the center.
+The rectangular shaped building is located on landscaped grounds in the center of Fort Bragg and is known as the Ten Mile Branch Courthouse or Coastal Justice Center.
+The west front has a wide projecting porch at the center.
 The building has double windows.
 The roof is hipped.
+The building houses the County Superior Court.

 Photos taken 2015